aidlearning/AidLearning-FrameWork/README.md

 PC can connect to mobile by using **ssh-keygen**.
 Generate a new key pair with ***ssh-keygen*** in your PC.
 Then copy the public half of the key pair to your mobile.
 For instance, Copy ***/Users/yourname/.ssh/id_rsa.pub*** to your mobile's ***~/.ssh*** and rename it to ***authorized_keys***.
 Now, you can connenct to your mobile by command ***ssh USER@IP***

+A easy method was released:
+Just open the url:mobilephone'sip:8910/upload in the pc to upload ssh's file. for example:http://192.168.1.6:8910/upload

 ---

 # Graphical User Interface